- 10,000 points Initial Bonus

 Other Things to Consider

 - Average Balance Transfer Offer: The TRIO Credit Card offers 0% interest on transferred balances for the first 12 billing cycles your account is open.
-That’s more than a month longer than the average balance transfer credit card will give you.
+That’s roughly a month less than the average balance transfer credit card will give you.
 But the TRIO Card also charges a balance transfer fee equal to 4% of the amount transferred or $5, whichever is more.
-In contrast, the average balance transfer fee is about 3%.
+In contrast, the average balance transfer fee is about 3.04%.

 - Rewards Are Earned as Points: The TRIO Card doesn’t actually offer cash back rewards.
 You actually get points, which can devalue.